Next Start

 The combination of the resin and long fibers produces a strong final product.
 SMC is typically sold in rolls that can be cut into smaller pieces known as “charges.”

-Production of SMC occurs to ensure the fibers and resin are fully integrated.
+Production of SMC occurs in steps that ensure the fibers and resin are fully integrated.
 Resin gets applied to a film in the form of a paste.
 Fibers are then cut and added to the resin.

-The process of compression molding allows SMC to be formed into a range of parts that vary in thickness, length and detail.
+The sheet molding process allows SMC to be formed into a range of parts that vary in thickness, length and detail.
 From simple to complex parts, compression molding takes preheated SMC and uses a hydraulic press to compress it to the desired shape.

 The hydraulic press typically features the upper and lower half of a mold between two heated plates.
 SMC is poured into one of the mold cavities, and the upper portion of the mold is lowered.
 Pressure of up to 2,000 pounds per square inch (PSI) is applied.

-There are several benefits to using SMC for manufacturing different car parts.
-One of the advantages is that SMC is lightweight compared with other materials.
+One of the advantages of SMC material is that it’s lightweight compared with other materials.

-This has caused SMC to replace different metal components and become one of the primary materials used on auto parts.
-In fact, when SMC was introduced, it was seen as a revolution in parts manufacturing and shifted the industry to metals vs. polymer-based compounds.
+This has caused SMC to complement different metal components and be used for auto body parts.
+In fact, when SMC was introduced, it was seen as a revolution in parts manufacturing and shifted the industry from metals to polymer-based compounds.

 Even though SMC is lightweight, it’s still a durable material that works to resist impact.

 SMC can also be easily produced at a high volume.
-The compression molding process is straightforward and provides a short production cycle.
+The sheet molding compound process is straightforward and provides a short production cycle.
 This makes it a cost-effective, reduced-waste choice for manufacturers.

-Several outer-vehicle body parts utilize SMC — this goes for passenger vehicles and lightweight trucks.
+Several auto body parts use SMC—this goes for passenger vehicles and lightweight trucks.
 SMC parts include door assemblies, body panels, roof panels, spoilers, fenders and bumpers.

-What damage does SMC experience in an accident?
+2. What damage can SMC experience in an accident?

 During an accident, the most common damage to SMC is cracking.
 In severe situations, part of the panel might be torn off completely.